Below is what I discovered about neuroplasticity; through the use of repetitive mirrored movements, that has helped me.

 Exercise to Learn and Re-Learn Skills

 Work on one part (drill) of the skill at a time.
 As you become comfortable with that particular part of the skill, move onto the next part of the skill.
-By combining parts of the skill (small successes) you will find that you have learned or re-learned a skill.
+By combining the skills into a skill set (small successes) you will find that you have move closer to accomplishing your desired goal.

 As I have found, by doing so you will be able to learn or relearn skills and skill sets.
 In the process, you will create new neural pathways and brain reorganization.
-In the process, you will improve your quality of your life through small successes.
+In the process, you will improve the quality of your life through the small successes that you achieve.

 “How do you eat an elephant?”, one man said to the other.
 The man asked, “Tell me the answer”.
 He responded, “One bite at a time”.